preservim/vim-pencil/README.markdown

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

-_For those new to Vim: you should first work through one of the many Vim tutorials available.
-Then, once you are comfortable with the basics of Vim, consider installing this plugin._
+_For those new to Vim: before installing this plugin, you should first work through one of the many tutorials available to get comfortable with the basics of Vim._

 ## Configuration